Susilo Bambang Yudhoyono: Foreign policy

 President Yudhoyono's foreign policy sought to create new breakthroughs for the strategic development of Indonesia's defense, namely ending the US military embargo, which was aided by support from Washington.
 The Bush administration claimed that ending the arms embargo and modernizing the Indonesian Defence Force will help Jakarta address mutual security concerns such as terrorism, maritime piracy, narcotics trafficking, pandemic disease, and disaster relief.
 Undersecretary of State for Political Affairs Nicholas Burns said that Indonesia, as "the world's largest Muslim state and its third-largest democracy, is a voice of moderation in the Islamic world and plays a unique strategic role in Southeast Asia".

 In February 2005, the US government reinstated Indonesia's eligibility for the International Military Education and Training program in order to upgrade the quality of its officer corps.
 In May 2005, it removed restrictions on nonlethal defense equipment such as communications and transport systems.
 This lifted the last remaining barrier, a ban on sale of lethal weaponry and related equipment.
 Still recovering from the Asian financial crisis, the Indonesian government lacked the funds to purchase new armaments but took advantage of the new rules to purchase spare parts for its aging fleet of 10 U.S.-supplied F-16 fighters.
-Invoking these accomplishments at the APEC conference, Yudhoyono argued that Indonesia had proven itself worthy of resumed military engagement with the United States.
-While there, he also spoke with Russian President Vladimir Putin about further defense cooperation with Moscow following the 2003 purchase of four Sukhoi warplanes and two MI-35 assault helicopters.
-In addition to its dealings with the United States and Russia, Yudhoyono considered purchasing weapons from other potential suppliers, which included several European Union countries, South Korea, India, and China.
+Invoking these accomplishments at the APEC conference, President Yudhoyono argued that Indonesia had proven itself worthy of resumed military engagement with the United States.
+While there, he also spoke with Russian President Vladimir Putin about further defence cooperation with Moscow following the 2003 purchase of four Sukhoi warplanes and two MI-35 assault helicopters.n addition to the United States and Russia, Yudhoyono considered purchasing weapons from other potential suppliers, which included several European Union countries, South Korea, India, and China.

+President Yudhoyono also succeeded in strengthening relations with Russia, which was marked by the visit of President Vladimir Putin in 2007, which was the second visit in 47 years by the leader of the Soviet Union to Indonesia.

+After the collapse of the New Order, relations between Indonesia and Pacific countries received less attention from Indonesian leaders.
+Only after President Yudhoyono was elected did he begin to focus Indonesian foreign policy on the Pacific islands.
+In 2010, President Yudhoyono visited Australia and addressed the Australian parliament.
+He also succeeded in renewing defence and security cooperation with Australia by including the principle of recognizing Indonesia's territorial integrity in the Lombok Treaty.
+He also made a historic visit to Papua New Guinea following President Suharto's visit some 31 years earlier, where he spoke about the importance of strategic cooperation between the two countries in various fields.
+The improving relationship between Indonesia and Papua New Guinea is also reflected in mutual support for Indonesia's role in the Melanesian Spearhead Group (MSG), the Pacific Islands Forum, and Papua New Guinea's role in ASEAN.
+In 2014, he also became the first Indonesian president to visit the Pacific island nation of Fiji and address the Pacific Islands Forum.